Bizovi/Cybernetics_Done_Right/README.md

 * Theoretically rigorous and sound, leverages mathematical, statistical and domain understanding.
 Some elements of abstract math to understand the underlying foundations.
 * Applications are based on actual code and implementations, on real data.
 Introduces real world challenges related to deploying models and improving decision making in organizations.
 * Simulations are used extensively to get a feel of the behavior of models and algorithms.
-* No bullshit subjects just to fill in the credits

-# Computer Science
+## Computer Science

-A focus shifted from software development to scientific computing, emphasizing the challenges in deploying models, BI, data modeling, big data, streaming, containers and automation.
-Usage of high-level languages as Python and R, containters, APIs above low-level concerns of pointers, memory allocation and parallel computing.
+A focus shifted from software development to **scientific computing**, emphasizing the challenges in deploying models, BI, data modeling, big data, streaming, containers and automation.
+Usage of high-level languages such as Python and R, containters, APIs instead of low-level concerns of pointers, memory allocation and parallel computing.

-# Mathematics
+## Mathematics
 A rigorous preparation and mathematical background.

-# Statistics and Econometrics
+## Statistics and Econometrics
 A path towards Computer Age Statistical Inference.

-# Machine Learning and Deep Learning
+## Machine Learning and Deep Learning

 A path to the cutting-edge methods and models for machine learning.